 - Don’t completely fill the vases with water, “less is more.”

 - Don’t underfill the vases either though, make sure the bottoms of the stems are completely submerged to keep the flowers fresh all day and night.

 Total Centerpieces: 6 smaller for tabletops, 1 larger for the card/gift table.

 Vases: 6 stemless wine glasses ($2.99/each pre-sale pricing) and one taller vase ($3.99/each pre-sale pricing) – which were perfectly on theme in the cellar venue, and can clearly be used after the event if desired.
 Total vase cost came out to about $25, which is less than what I was originally quoted for one of the centerpieces from the first florist I asked!

-Flowers: 3 bunches of 3 Hydrangea each (needed 6 total), 2 bunches of Gypsophilia (used just under 1 full one total), and 1 bunch of 10 mini Calla Lilies (used all).
+Flowers: Three bunches of 3 Hydrangeas each (needed 6 total), 2 bunches of Gypsophilia (used just under 1 full one total), and 1 bunch of 10 mini Calla Lilies (used all).
 I also had white asters (the mini daisy looking flowers) but ended up not using them based on preference.
 All in, going this route cost about $55, for all of the centerpiece’s flowers (and I had some leftover).

 Total approximate cost for 7 arrangements: $80

 First, I picked the best looking Hydrangeas for my 6 vases.
 I trimmed the stems down to a length where they barely touch the inside of the vase so it is actually sitting on the top of the vase.
 This prevented them from wobbling/moving at all.
 Then, I pulled the leaves off gently, where needed, and placed the bunch in the wine glass vase.
 To polish the look, I trimmed pieces off of the white Gypsophilia filler and placed it in sporadically to create volume and dimension.